elastic/kibana/rfcs/text/0014_api_documentation.md

 ```

 The handling of each specific type is what encompasses the vast majority of the logic in the PR.

+The public and server scope have 0-2 special interfaces indicated by "lifecycle".
+This is determined by using ts-morph to extract the first two generic types
+passed to `... extends Plugin<start, setup>` in the class defined inside the plugin's `plugin.ts` file.

 A [PluginApi](#pluginapi) is generated for each plugin, which is used to generate the json and mdx files.
 One or more json/mdx file pair
  per plugin may be created, depending on the value of `serviceFolders` inside the plugin's manifest files.
 This is because some plugins have such huge APIs that